Wateriders 2020 Message

 In the mid 90s, after about a decade in Chicago commercial real estate, I bought a folding kayak and began paddling and sailing around the world and in Chicago.
 A few years later, I started Wateriders ™ to offer fun in human powered boats via kayak tours on the Chicago River.

 As we look forward excitedly to our 24th season, the motivation that has guided the company, to provide a safe and fun adventure—Good Green Fun ™ — has not changed.
 But, to continue to provide a quality experience and comply with safety in 2020 has necessitated a few modifications.

 First, Wateriders 2020 is a 100% outdoor experience, both downtown at Eastbank Club (as always open to the public!) and at our spectacular new dock at 3057 North Rockwell on the River.
-However, this year we will not be able to accommodate groups of more than 10 and we will seek to make any Wateriders experience, including payment and waiver, pre-finalized before arrival.
+An important note for this year – we will seek to make any Wateriders experience, including payment and waiver, pre-finalized before arrival.

 That way, we can still offer you Good Green Fun with minimal waiting.
 We will provide ample distance so that groups can maintain safe distances from one another, will sanitize all equipment regularly and follow Governor Pritzker’s Restore Illinois guidelines for Boat Rentals and Outdoor Recreation (see below for complete details).

 With Rockwell, our offerings will actually expand dramatically in 2020.
 At this peaceful outpost, we can take groups with higher proportions of kids and the views of turtles, herons and the occasional muskrat are incredible.
 Downtown, we will still offer narrated tours, guided paddles and rentals.
 And, hearty urban adventurers will now be able to rent a kayak at one location and journey to the other.